Back to the survival guide main page.

 In Oregon, same-sex couples can form a domestic partnership.
 This legal relationship bestows all the rights, privileges, and responsibilities of marriage to the furthest extent possible under state law.
 However, lack of federal recognition of these relationships means domestic partnerships do not enjoy equal treatment under federal law compared to married couples.
 More information on Oregon domestic partnerships can be found in Basic Rights Oregon’s Domestic Partnership Resource Guide.

-The lack of federal recognition of legal unions between people of the same sex causes special challenges.
+The lack of federal recognition of Oregon domestic partnerships causes special challenges.
 In particular, it leads to tax inequities.

 This means they must file federal “single” or “head of household” returns (as appropriate) with the IRS first — and then fill out another federal return as if they are married.
 This “as if” return is not filed with the IRS.
 Instead, it is used to complete the Oregon return.
 The “as if” return must be included when the Oregon return is filed.
 This process is explained in greater depth by the Oregon Department of Revenue at its page on personal income tax information for registered domestic partners.